Cabela’s Polar Cap Cooler Review: Long-Term Update

 The 40-quart Cabela’s Polar Cap Equalizer Cooler is a great starter model — large enough for critical food and beverages but small enough to haul around with relative ease.

 The Cabela’s Polar Cap Equalizer Cooler uses a freezer-grade gasket seal.
 Stout rubberized T-handle latches seal the lid tight and they include built-in bottle openers.
-Cabela’s takes the design a bit farther, though, and adds a pressure-release valve, which you can push to equalize the air pressure inside and out of the cooler.
+Cabela’s takes the design a bit farther and adds a pressure-release valve, which you can push to equalize the air pressure inside and out of the cooler.
 If you’ve ever felt a premium cooler lid feel sticky and hard to open, you’ll appreciate this valve because it eliminates the suction effect you can get from disparate air pressures inside and outside of the cooler.

 To reduce heat transfer along the bottom — say from the hot bed of a pickup or a warm river bank — Cabela’s gave the Polar Cap Equalizer raised, nonskid feet.

 The most visually notable feature compared to the competition is the dual handle system.
 Cabela’s uses both molded handles as well as rope handles.
 This seems like overkill until you start hauling the cooler around.
-The molded handles are great for quick grabs and pulls, plus they give you an easy point for lashing the cooler down in your pickup, boat or ATV.
+The molded handles are great for quick grabs and pulls.
+Plus they give you an easy point for lashing the cooler down in your pickup, boat or ATV.

-Cabela’s Polar Cap Equalizer Cooler Review: Usage
+Cabela’s Polar Cap Equalizer Cooler Review: First Test Case

 This image shows the handles on the Cabela’s Polar Cap Equalizer Cooler.